Intersocietal Accreditation Commission —VASCULAR TESTING

 Midwest Vascular Institute – Hopedale Medical Complex, Non-Invasive Vascular Laboratory located in Hopedale, IL has been granted a three-year term of accreditation in Vascular Testing in the areas of Extracranial Cerebrovascular Testing, Peripheral Venous Testing, Peripheral Arterial Testing, Visceral Vascular Testing by the Intersocietal Accreditation Commission (IAC).

 Accreditation by the IAC means that Midwest Vascular Institute – Hopedale Medical Complex, Non-Invasive Vascular Laboratory has undergone a thorough review of its operational and technical components by a panel of experts.
-The IAC grants accreditation only to those facilities that are found to be providing quality patient care, in compliance with national standards through a comprehensive application process including detailed case study review.
+The IAC grants accreditation only to those facilities that are found to be providing quality patient care, in compliance with national standards through a comprehensive application process including a detailed case study review.

-IAC accreditation is widely respected within the medical community, as illustrated by the support of the national medical societies related to Vascular Testing, which include physicians, technologists and sonographers.
+IAC accreditation is widely respected within the medical community, as illustrated by the support of the national medical societies related to Vascular Testing, which include physicians, technologists, and sonographers.
 Vascular Testing accreditation is required in some states and regions by the Centers for Medicare and Medicaid Services (CMS) and by some private insurers.
-However, patients should remain vigilant in making sure that their Vascular Testing procedures are performed within accredited facilities, because for many facilities it remains a voluntary process.
+However, patients should remain vigilant in making sure that their Vascular Testing procedures are performed within accredited facilities because for many facilities it remains a voluntary process.

 IAC VASCULAR TESTING 6021 University Boulevard, Suite 500 EiIlcott City, MD 21043